 Sadly, events such as the Sandy Hook school shootings, the Boston Marathon bombings, Colorado fires, Oklahoma tornados, conditions such as war and drugs and poverty, all tell a seemingly unending story of heartbreak and devastation for so many.
 It is for each and every one of those so affected that I now add a most important line of dedication: To all who struggle to heal a broken heart.

 But words of dedication aren’t enough.
-Knowing this, I am also announcing the availability of a new, specially commissioned, Sweet Spots in Glass Award.
+Knowing this, I am also announcing a new, specially commissioned, Sweet Spots in Glass Award.
 My wish is that it will bring encouragement, appreciation, and honor to those who have shown selflessness, courage, strength, hope and continued positivity in the face of loss and heartache.
 Most especially, it is a way of recognizing those who seek to keep the vision of joy alive for those who are dealing with sadness, loss and hard times.

 Created as a limited edition series of hand cut, fashioned, and fired glass sweet spots, the awards were created through a process that combines the ancient technology of glass fusion with the space-age dynamics of dichroic glass, resulting in a piece in which the colors shift and change as one moves.
 Each Sweet Spot in Glass Award is designed to be worn as a pendant around the neck, close to one’s voice and heart, or as a polished glass symbolic meditation stone that may be held in the palm of one’s hand or carried in one’s pocket as a center of comfort.